ryjen/ryjen.github.io/content/post/sdlc-methodologies.md

 ## Next?

-Software engineering sees another increase of people and transition of experience to managerial type roles in its next evolution.
+In its next evolution of generations, software engineering sees another increase of people and transition of experience to managerial type roles.

 All have high hopes of fame and greater riches.
 How do businesses manage such expectations?
 How do managerial type roles satisfy the needs of technical people?

+What could possibly come next after Agile if anything?

+### Methodology Manuals

 One answer is, satirically, with an *increase of methodology complexity*.

-Think of the benefits:
+The benefits are a shift back away from construction oriented agile:

 1. Satisfy the complexity equals knowledge work cash syndrome for the non-technical
 2. Transform engineering into a point based statistical game for political gain